John Taylor

 ix, 126 pages, $15.00

-Poems, prose poems and reflections, some inspired by memories of travels and everyday life, others by old tapestries of St. John writing the Book of Revelations.
+others by old tapestries of St. John writing the Book of Revelations.

 Order